aionnetwork/aion-docs/aion-virtual-machine/_index.md

 ### AVM & JVM

 **AVM is not a modification or rewrite of the underlying JVM**, but a bytecode transformer and runtime library, which provides control over how developers are allowed to interact with the AVM.
-It isolates DApps from each other while restricting access to class libraries.
+It isolates Dapps from each other while restricting access to class libraries.

 ### Testnet Only